Professor Tracy Lawson (School of Life Sciences, University of Essex)

 You will establish a series of field trials, targeting different wheat cultivars and cover crops, both grown as monoculture and mixtures, and quantify how these modify the local soil microbiome.
 Both taxonomic and functional modifications to the soil microbiome will be examined, allowing identification of cultivar/cover-specific positive and negative plant-soil interactions.
 These plant-soil feedbacks across multiple cropping cycles will be used to develop predictive models that identify how to modify the soil microbiome for improved crop performance.

-We are looking for an enthusiastic person with a degree in a related subject (e.g. Ecology, Biology, Agronomy, Microbiology) and an interest in plant biology and microbial ecology.
+We are looking for an enthusiastic person with qualifications in a related subject (e.g. Ecology, Biology, Agronomy, Microbiology) and an interest in plant biology and microbial ecology.
 You must possess well-developed written and oral communication skills and be able to manage your time effectively.
 You will be required to do both field and laboratory work.